Did you know: Midrive learners pass in 17 fewer hours than the UK average, saving time and money! Find out more.

 The most common reasons to fail a driving test

-Failing to correctly use the mirrors when approaching junctions is one of the most common reasons to fail a driving test.
+Failing to correctly use your mirrors when approaching junctions is one of the most common reasons to fail a driving test.

 When you approach a junction be sure to use your mirrors, take note of the flow of traffic and slow to an appropriate speed.
 Also be sure to observe other vehicles and the road around you while ensuring that you don’t come to a stop over the white line.
 Visit our guide to junctions for more information.

 It’s easy to forget when you should check your mirrors, but we’ve got a simple trick to help you remember.
 If you are changing speed or direction or moving off in the vehicle, check your mirrors.
-If you’re unsure if you should be checking your mirrors, check them just in case.
-If you’re still not 100% clear on when/how to use your mirrors, visit our guide to mirrors.
+The most common mistake it to forget to check them when you're changing direction... but as a general rule, if you’re unsure if you should be checking your mirrors, check them just in case.
+If you’re still not 100% clear on when or how to use your mirrors, visit our guide to mirrors - and ask your instructor!

 Junctions (turning right)

-Almost 80,000 learners slipped up when turning right during their driving tests in 2011/12.
-It’s a subtly complicated part of the test; you need to remember to position your vehicle towards the centre line, keep up your observations, slow right down (5mph or less), maintain good clutch control and time your exit carefully.
+Slipping up on turning right at a junction is consistently one of the top 10 reasons to fail your test.
+You need to remember to position your vehicle towards the centre line, keep up your observations, slow right down (5 mph or less), maintain good clutch control and time your exit carefully.
 With so much to remember, it’s no wonder that this is one of the most common reasons to fail a driving test.
 For extra help with junctions, read our article on turning left and right.

-When moving off, you need to make sure you’re fully aware of what’s going on around you and that you’re in complete control of the vehicle.
-You need, for example, to be able to demonstrate to the examiner that you’re able to pull away safely when performing a hill start, without rolling back or kangarooing forwards.
+When moving off, you need to make sure you’re in complete control of the vehicle.
+Stalling is the bane of many a learner driver's life, so practise your clutch control until you're 100% confident, to avoid stalling or accelerating too quickly.
+You'll need to be able to demonstrate to the examiner that you’re able to pull away safely in many different situations.
+That could even include hill starts!

 Image courtesy of dsagovuk at Flickr via Crown Copyright.